Lumoc/homebridge-docker/README.md

 ![Link local configs.](https://raw.githubusercontent.com/lumoc/homebridge-docker/master/doc/docker-4.png)

-Link the `/volume1/docker/homebridge` to `/root/.homebridge`, otherwise, the configuration files won’t be loaded (within DSM the path is only shown as `/docker/homebridge`.
+Link the `/volume1/docker/homebridge` to `/root/.homebridge` and `/volume1/docker/homebridge-hue` to `/root/.homebridge-hue`, otherwise, the configuration files won’t be loaded (within DSM the path is only shown as `/docker/homebridge`.

 ![Use the same network as Docker host.](https://raw.githubusercontent.com/lumoc/homebridge-docker/master/doc/docker-5.png)